hurwitzlab/biosys-analytics/lectures/04-shell-scripting/shell-scripting.md

 # Minimally competent bash scripting

+> "We build our computer (systems) the way we build our cities: over time, without a plan, on top of ruins." - Ellen Ullman

 Bash is the worst shell scripting language except for all the others.
 For many of the analyses you'll write, all you will need is a simple bash script, so let's figure out how to write a decent one.
 I'll share with you what I've found to be the minimal amount of bash I use.

 # Statements